PrismLibrary/Prism/Documentation/Xamarin.Forms/1-GettingStarted.md

 Select the Android Player device from the Debug drop down menu and click the debug play button.

+**iOS**

+To be added.

+**Windows Phone**

+To be added.

 ####Views
 Within the Portable project there is a `View` folder.
 This folder will contain all of your view related code.
 The template created a [Content Page](https://developer.xamarin.com/guides/xamarin-forms/controls/pages/) called `MainPage.xaml` in this folder.
-Lets take a look at this file and break down what is going on here.
+Lets take a look at this file.

 ```xaml
 <?xml version="1.0" encoding="utf-8" ?>